Samuel Galton Jr.

 Samuel John Galton Jr. FRS (18 June 1753 – 19 June 1832) was an English arms manufacturer.
-He was born in Duddeston, Birmingham, England, into a Quaker family; despite that background he became a merchant selling guns.
-He was a member of the Lunar Society and lived at Great Barr Hall.
+He was born in Duddeston, Birmingham, England, into a Quaker family.
+He would go on to join his father's gun manufacturing company.
+He was a member of the Lunar Society in December of 1785 and lived at Great Barr Hall, one of the meeting places for the Lunar Society.
 He also built a house at Warley Woods, and commissioned Humphry Repton to lay out its grounds.